Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 <details>
   <summary>Click to expend</summary>
-Solution:
+After connecting to the printer the motherboard shows a red light meaning that the BMCU and printer communication is established, however power is successfully supplied to the BMCU.
+If you make your own data cable, check first if the AB wire sequence is wrong.

-This issue is often caused by incorrect AB wire sequence in connecting cable.
-Try swapping the connections.
-If the problem persists, check for possible PCB issues, such as:
+Then check for possible PCB issues, such as:
 - Loose solder joints on components
 - Faulty communication wiring (e.g., missing resistors in communication lines)
 - Incorrect chip orientation or poor soldering causing virtual connections

 Worst case scenario, the AMS connector board or printer motherboard is damaged.
+Or the 75176 chip on BMCU is damaged.
 </details>